onurtokat/iot_log_collector/README.md

 ● Task #3: Data Analysis

 After the data is stored in HBase it needs to be analyzed.
 The data analyst responsible for the analysis prefers to use SQL as the query language.
-Create an Impala table on top of the HBase table created in task
+Create an Impala table on top of the HBase table created in task2.
-#2.
 Also, document queries for the following use cases:

 1. The maximum temperatures measured for every device
 2. The amount of data points aggregated for every device